slerman12/Help-me/2-Opposing-views.md

 "I thought I didn’t have to bring them, the documentation said we didn’t."

 "Yes yes, you’re right, you didn’t have to and it’s good you didn’t."

-Jews generally weren't allowed to hold higher offices in Uzbekistan.

 From the Republic of Uzbekistan, we flew to Rochester, New York, immigrating officially as Jewish refugees.
 More than half a year passed since the Embassy interview.
 I was 3 and two thirds.
 My mom found a low-paying piano teaching job, and got an associate's degree at a community college in Computer Information Systems, hoping to earn more money.
 Later, she worked two jobs, as a piano teacher giving individual lessons for a piano studio, and tutoring students at MCC, the community college she got her associate’s degree from, as a part-time computer tutor in two different labs.
 She actually taught me how to program when I took my first-ever computer science class, at the University of Rochester, since the professor wasn’t good.
 In fact, he was really bad.
 She taught me, through quick intuition, object-oriented programming, and helped me with projects and labs in Java.